CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-3-transformation.md

 A frequent requirement is to remove headers, especially ones that return security-related or superfluous information.

-1. Add an outbound policy to the same **Calculator** API operation to remove specific response headers.
+1. Add an outbound policy to the same **Basic Calculator** API operation to remove specific response headers.

     ```xml
     <outbound>